KramDipal/MyAttendanceProject/readme.txt

 48. TodoViewModel
 Added line to get the where condition for the select statement. val todoLoggedInUserQuery : LiveData<List<LoginUser>> = todoDao.selectLoggedInUser("000005", formattedDate)

+09/16/24
+49. with fix on crash
+1. TodoDatabase.kt
+- with fix for crash scenario during LoginUser insert.
+- the fix: from should 1 instead of 2.